Pokemon GO Raid Boss Schedule (June 2026) – Shadow, Mega, and More

 What are Raid Hours in Pokemon Go?

 Raid Hours are special events that take place every Wednesday from 6 PM to 7 PM local time.
-All the Raid Battles during the event will feature only Tier 5 Raid Bosses.
+All the Pokemon GO Raid Battles during the event will feature only Tier 5 Raid Bosses.
 For example, during the Lugia Raid Hour, all the surrounding Gyms will be taken over by Lugia.

 If you are someone who struggles with catching Legendary Pokemon, this is your perfect chance to get one, as the catch odds are slightly increased.
 Make sure you have enough Raid Passes saved for the event.

-How to get Raid Passes in Pokemon Go
+How to Get Raid Passes in Pokemon Go

 Premium Battle Passes are like normal Raid Passes, but can be stacked.
 You can get it by completing research tasks, special missions, or purchasing it by spending Pokecoins in the game shop.
 Remote Raid Passes are similar to the other Raid Passes.
 However, they are used to join Raid Battle invitations sent by your friends.
 You can buy a maximum of three Raid Passes, which are non-stackable.